Ekene-Ifiora/reuse_vandy-Group-1/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Runs both frontend tests with cypress and backend tests with jest, then opens the combined coverage report if all tests pass.

 ### `npm run build`